-Washoe Valley was a rural area, quite a distance away from the developed areas of Reno, and outside of Carson City.
-It was originally served with all volunteer firefighters.
+Washoe Valley is predominately a rural area, some distance away from the developed areas of Reno and Carson City.
+It was originally served with volunteer firefighters.

-The District protects mostly suburban and rural areas, and a de minimis amount of urban area.
 The District's service area is approximately 1,000 square miles and maintains 24/7 staffing from 11 fire stations.
-Each station is staffed with a minimum of 3 firefighters.
+Each station is staffed with a minimum of three firefighters.
 Verdi - Station 40 is staffed with 4 firefighters.
-Other stations may, on occasion, be staffed with 4 firefighters dependent upon rosters and schedules.
+Other stations may, on occasion, be staffed with four firefighters dependent upon rosters and schedules.